 Applications must be postmarked (or hand-delivered to the S.C.
 Arts Commission offices before 5:00 PM) no later than the stated date.

 The winning author will receive a book contract with Hub City Press, an award-winning independent press in Spartanburg, S.C.
 Upon successful execution of the contract with Hub City, the winner will receive a $1,000 advance against royalties.
-Hub City will publish at least 1,500 copies of the book, which includes a book for every public library branch in the state.
+Hub City will publish at least 2,000 copies of the book, which includes a book for every public library branch in the state.

 The winner will receive significant promotion by the sponsors of South Carolina First Novel Prize: Hub City Press, the South Carolina Arts Commission, The Humanities CouncilSC and the South Carolina State Library.
 Hub City Press will promote the book through social media and by mailing galleys and news releases to national and regional reviewers and to key booksellers.
 Additionally, Hub City will set up author appearances at book festivals, bookstores, colleges and libraries.
 The S.C.
 Arts Commission will promote the winner and the book on the agency's websites, in the e-newsletter, through social media and by distributing news releases to media outlets around the state, and to key regional and national arts organizations.
 The Humanities CouncilSC will promote the winner and the book on its website and at special events, and the South Carolina State Library will purchase a book for each public library branch in the state.

 The S.C.
 Arts Commission and Hub City Press reserve the right not to publish any of the submissions that have been solicited.
 Each submission must be accompanied by a processing fee of $35, payable to the South Carolina Arts Commission.
 No entry fees or manuscripts will be returned.

 Required Application Materials

 NOTE: Applicants must submit ALL materials together.
 Manuscripts submitted separately will not be processed.